bbglab/oncodrivefml/docs/source/configuration.rst

 Configuring indels as stops
 ***************************

+.. attention:: This feature is experimental and results might be biased.

 As explained in the :ref:`analysis section <analysis indels as stop>` OncodriveFML can be configured to simulate indels as stops.